cameron-rx/GymWatchUI/README.md

 + Plate Calculator ❌
 + Log/Load Workouts ❌

-  This will be implemented alongside a web app so users can share workouts and track progress.
+  This will be implemented alongside a web app so users can share workouts and track progress (think Strava for lifters).

 ## Gallery